Differences Between American and British English

 British English verbs that end in “yse” are always spelled as “yze” in American English.

-Continuing on with a new category, learners of English as a second language (ESOL) may encounter pronunciation differences between British and American English.
-Teachers at the English Island in Atlanta, Georgia, USA speak and teach American English.
-Students will detect a consistency in pronunciation that aligns with these general rules: stressing vowels and only a moderate amount of intonation.
-In comparison, ESOL students who study British English will most likely encounter teachers who place more stress on consonants and use stronger intonation.
+Continuing on with a new category, ESL students may encounter pronunciation differences between British and American English.
+They will detect a consistency in pronunciation that aligns with these general rules: stressing vowels and only a moderate amount of intonation.
+In comparison, ESL students who study British English will most likely encounter teachers who place more stress on consonants and use stronger intonation.

 One example of stressing vowels in American English in comparison to stressing consonants in British English is the word tomato.
 In American English, tomato is pronounced as “to-may-to”, whereas in British English, most speakers will pronounce it as “to-mah-to”.
 The stress, therefor, is taken off of the vowel in British English and there is greater stress on the first syllable, “to”.